crosser/loctrkd/README.md

-# A server to collect data from zx303 ZhongXun Topin Locator
+# A server to collect data from GPS Locators

+Supported:

+* zx303 ZhongXun Topin Locator
   zx303 GPS+GPRS module is a cheap and featureful GPS tracker for pets, children, elderly family members, and, of course, illegal tracking of people and objects, though the latter absolutely must not be done.
+* Some watches-locators, sometimes identified as D99 or similar

 ## Introduction